scaleapi/llm-engine/README.md

 everything you need to deploy your foundation models to the cloud using Kubernetes.
 Key features include:

-🚀 **Ready-to-use Inference APIs for your favorite models**: Spellbook Serve comes with ready-to-use inference APIs for your favorite open-source models, including MPT, Falcon, and LLaMA.
+🚀 **Ready-to-use Inference and Fine-Tuning APIs for your favorite models**:
+Spellbook Serve comes with ready-to-use inference APIs for your favorite open-source models, including MPT, Falcon, and LLaMA.
 Use scale-hosted endpoints or deploy to your own infrastructure.

 🐳 **Deploying from any docker image**: Turn any Docker image into an auto-scaling deployment with simple APIs.

-🎙️**Language-Model Specific Features**: Spellbook Serve provides APIs for streaming responses and dynamically batching inputs for higher throughput and lower latency.
+🎙️**Language-Model Specific Features**: Spellbook Serve provides inference APIs for streaming responses and dynamically batching inputs for higher throughput and lower latency.

 🤗 **Open-Source Integrations**: Deploy any [Huggingface](https://huggingface.co/)
 model with a single command.
 Integrate seamlessly with